John Inglis, Lord Glencorse: Family

-He employed Rev Robert Keith Dick Horne as private tutor to his children.
+Inglis employed Rev Robert Keith Dick Horne as private tutor to his children.
 Horne was later minister of Corstorphine Old Parish Church in west Edinburgh.

 Memorials

 A memorial to Lord Glencorse (in the Jacobean style) stands in the south-east corner of St Giles Cathedral on the Royal Mile in Edinburgh, above the stairway from the church to the crypt, near the entrance to the Thistle Chapel.

 A bust of Lord Glencorse, sculpted by Charles McBride, is held by the University of Edinburgh.